-Proportionate reduction in Investment Base = Investment Base immediately before the withdrawal x percentage reduction in Strategy value

-Remaining Investment Base = Investment Base immediately before the withdrawal - reduction in Investment Base
+Proportionate reduction in Investment Base = Investment Base immediately before the withdrawal x percentage reduction in Strategy value Remaining Investment Base = Investment Base immediately before the withdrawal - reduction in Investment Base

 Examples.
 You allocate \$5,000 to an Indexed Strategy at the start of a Term.
-This means the Investment Base at the start of the Term is \$5,000.
-You take a \$1,000 withdrawal on the 291st day of the Term and that amount includes the amount needed to pay any related Early Withdrawal Charge that applies to the withdrawal.
-On that date, a total of \$20 has been subtracted for Daily Charges, and the remaining Investment Base is \$4,980 (\$5,000 - \$20).
+This means the Investment Base for the Term is \$5,000.
+You take a \$1,000 withdrawal and that amount includes the amount needed to pay any related Early Withdrawal Charge that applies to the withdrawal.